-Obje Objective: That each lot: (a) has an area and dimensions appropriate for use and development in the zone; and (b) is provided with appropriate frontage to a road.
-Acceptable Solutions olutions Performance Criteria A 1 P1 Each lot, or a lot proposed in a plan of subdivision, must: (a) have an area of not less than 100m2 and Each lot, or a lot proposed in a plan of subdivision, must have sufficient useable area and dimensions suitable for its intended use, having regard to: existing buildings are consistent with the setback required by clause 15.4.2 A1 and A2; (a) the relevant requirements for development of buildings on the lot; (b) • red for public use by the Crown, a r a State authority; (b) existing buildings and the location of intended buildings on the lot; (c) be requir red for the provision of Utilities; or (c) the topography of the site; and (d) e consolidation of a lot with another led each lot is within the same zone. (d) the pattern of development existing on established properties in the area.
+Obje Dbjective: That each lot: (a) has an area and dimensions appropriate for use and development in the zone; and (b) is provided with appropriate frontage to a road.
+Acceptable Solutions olutions Performance Criteria A1 P1 Each lot, or a lot proposed in a plan of subdivision, must: Each lot, or a lot proposed in a plan of subdivision, must have sufficient useable area and dimensions suitable for its intended use, having regard to: (a) existing b have an area of not less than 100m 2 and existing buildings are consistent with the setback required by clause 15.4.2 A1 and A2; (a) the relevant requirements for development of buildings on the lot; (b) • red for public use by the Crown, a or a State authority; (b) existing buildings and the location of intended buildings on the lot; (c) be requir red for the provision of Utilities; or (c) the topography of the site; and (d) e consolidation of a lot with another ded each lot is within the same zone. (d) the pattern of development existing on established properties in the area.
 A2 P2 Each lot, or a lot proposed in a plan of subdivision, must have a frontage, or legal connection to a road by a right of carriageway, of not less than 3.6m. ontage, or legal connection to a road Each lot, or a lot proposed in a plan of subdivision, must be provided with a frontage or legal connection to a road by a right of carriageway, that is sufficient for the intended use, having regard to: